 Continuously running A/B or multivariate tests to improve a design can result in huge conversion increases.
-37Signals, for example, has run a variety of A/B tests on their homepage in order to determine the optimal design (sometimes seeing differences of over 100% between the two versions).
+37Signals, for example, has run a variety of A/B tests on its homepage in order to determine the optimal design (sometimes seeing differences of more than 100% between the two versions).

 Using Behavior Flows

 Behavior flows are the way users travel through a site, from the page they first land on to the last page they view before exiting the site.
 In most cases, UX experts have a certain flow they’d like users to take through a site.
 If the actual behavior flows differ greatly from that, it indicates a problem with the user experience.

 Google Analytics has built-in tools for exploring user behavior flows.
 Exploring this data compared to the ideal behavior flow the UX designer has created for a project gives valuable insight into whether the design actually accomplishes the user experience and behavior goals.